 If I wasn't equipped with the dental knowledge that I have, I'd draw the same conclusion, too.

 No. There is absolutely no sound evidence or peer-reviewed research showing that root canal treatments cause cancer.
 In fact, Endodontic treatment eliminates infection and a source of bacteria than can enter your systemic circulation contributing to an array of other health issues.

 Root canal treated teeth can discolour and this often results from a pulpal hemorrhage that occurred during treatment.
 When your Dentist accesses a vital (live) dental pulp, it bleeds.
 If some blood is left behind following treatment, it can cause discolouration of your tooth over time.

 Discolouration can also occur in a tooth that needed root canal treatment following an impact or trauma injury.
 These teeth discolour because of the impact (such as a fall or sports injury) sustained and not necessarily because of a completed root canal treatment.

 Common colours include black, purple and grey.
-If this occurs, you can crown your tooth or undergo a simple process called internal bleaching to eliminate the persistent staining.
+If this occurs, you can crown your tooth or undergo a simple process called internal bleaching or tooth whitening to eliminate the persistent staining.